windranger-io/mantle-xyz/packages/supagraph/README.md

 ## Contributing

-If you would like to contribute to `supergraph`, please follow these steps:
+If you would like to contribute to `supagraph`, please follow these steps:

 1. Fork this repository.
 2. Create a new branch for your changes.